evenator/CarND-Advanced-Lane-Lines/README.md

 ----------

 The main problem I faced with this project was extracting binary images containing only lanes.
-The gradient-based methods were ulimately unsatisfactory.
+The gradient-based methods were ultimately unsatisfactory.
 Aside from that, the project was relatively straight forward, but it was a lot of work.

-This solutions still has several shortcomings:
+This solution still has several shortcomings:

 - It performs poorly in shadows.
 - It performs poorly if there are objects in the lane ahead.
 - It performs poorly if the ground is not planar.

 All of these shortcomings are apparent when running on either of the challenge videos.
-The problem with shadows can probably be solves using better normalization and techniques and possibly reintroducing the gradients in the binary image selection.
+The problem with shadows can probably be solved using better normalization and techniques and possibly reintroducing the gradients in the binary image selection.
 The other two problems are primarily related to not knowing the true shape of the ground and not eliminating things that are not